Transforming team managers into team leaders

 - High-performance Team model

-- What kind of leader would you like to be?
+- The leadership ABC .
 Integrating new behaviour into your life

 During the course, you will experience your progress in very tangible steps: